Penelope Wallace

 "The Celestial Pastiche" (1948)

-Included in: Sherlock Holmes By Gas-lamp (Philip A. Shreffler)
+Sherlock Holmes By Gas-lamp (Philip A. Shreffler)

-Historical Characters: Arthur Conan Doyle {Angel No.103}
+Historical Figures: Arthur Conan Doyle {Angel No.103}

 Other Characters: The Recording Secretary; Members of the Avenging Angels; The Gabriel; Angel No.17; Angel No.5; Angel No.16; Angel No.82